djdunc/hercules/COACH/dev-notes.md

 -----
 30th June

 Spotted that device had halted - was endlessly trying to reconnect to wifi.
-Added in the following card to reset the MKR1010 if it doesnt come back connected after 60 seconds:
+Added in the following code to reset the MKR1010 if it doesnt come back connected after 60 seconds:

 ```
   // check to see if connected and wait until you are